AndrewAltimit/Documentation/docs/aws.md

 Remember to keep exploring AWS resources and documentation, as new services and features are continuously being added to the platform.
 The AWS ecosystem is constantly evolving, and staying up-to-date with the latest advancements will help you get the most out of your AWS experience.

+## Common Solutions

+### Serverless Architecture

+- Utilize AWS Lambda for compute and Amazon API Gateway for handling HTTP requests.
+- Leverage Amazon S3 for static website hosting and object storage.
+- Use Amazon DynamoDB for serverless databases.

+### Microservices Architecture

+- Implement containerized microservices using Amazon ECS or EKS.
+- Use Amazon API Gateway for service-to-service communication and API management.
+- Leverage Amazon RDS or DynamoDB for database services.

+### Big Data and Analytics

+- Ingest and process real-time data using Amazon Kinesis Data Streams and Kinesis Data Analytics.
+- Use Amazon EMR for batch processing and Amazon Redshift for data warehousing.
+- Visualize and analyze data using Amazon QuickSight.

+### Machine Learning Pipeline

+- Train, deploy, and manage ML models using Amazon SageMaker.
+- Use Amazon S3 for storing training datasets and model artifacts.
+- Integrate with other AWS services like Lambda, API Gateway, and Kinesis for real-time processing and predictions.

+### High Availability and Disaster Recovery

+- Design your architecture for high availability by deploying resources across multiple Availability Zones (AZs).
+- Use Amazon RDS Multi-AZ deployments, Amazon EFS, and Amazon S3 for durable and highly available storage.
+- Leverage AWS services like Amazon Route 53, Elastic Load Balancing (ELB), and Auto Scaling Groups to ensure fault tolerance and load distribution.

+### Web Application Hosting

+- Host web applications using Amazon EC2 instances behind an Application Load Balancer (ALB).
+- Store static assets in Amazon S3 and use Amazon CloudFront for content delivery.
+- Utilize Amazon RDS or DynamoDB for database storage.

+### Data Processing and ETL

+- Ingest data using Amazon Kinesis Data Streams or Firehose.
+- Process and transform data using AWS Glue, AWS Data Pipeline, or AWS Step Functions.
+- Store processed data in Amazon S3, Amazon RDS, Amazon Redshift, or Amazon Elasticsearch Service.

+### Hybrid Cloud Solutions

+- Extend your on-premises data center to AWS using AWS Direct Connect or VPN connections.
+- Use AWS Storage Gateway and AWS Outposts for hybrid cloud storage and compute solutions.
+- Leverage AWS services like Amazon RDS, Amazon WorkSpaces, and Amazon Connect to extend your on-premises solutions to the cloud.

 ## List of Services

 ### Compute